ayeuhugyu/PepperBot/notes.md

   - tool calls will take less time to process because the AI doesn't need to spend time writing $EXEC_TOOL or the text he likes to write around it
 - gpt conversations are now MUCH more customizable via the use of p/gpt setparam
 - gpt responses now use openai's seeding feature so they can be reproduced
+- new "random" tool allows gpt to generate random numbers

 **actual content:**